 It takes about 365 days of being single, going through your birthday, holidays and everything else on your own for you to see what it’s like to fall back in love with yourself.

-Dating before you’re ready, is an absolute distraction for you to figure out what went wrong in your last relationship, what went right, what you need to let go of, what you need to hold onto.
+Dating after divorce, even before you’re ready, is an absolute distraction for you to figure out what went wrong in your last relationship, what went right, what you need to let go of, what you need to hold onto.

 If you want to use dating as a distraction for loneliness, insecurity, boredom or anything else, you’re doing again a great disservice to yourself and whoever else you’re bringing into your personal hell with you.